Montana To FCC: You Can't Stop Us From Protecting Net Neutrality - Slashdot

 They would be leaving money on the table if they just pulled out, and it would probably cost the ISP's more money if they just pulled out entirely.
 They would rather make money and follow the contract rules, than to pull out and make nothing.

-Everyone needs to do this (Score:2)
+Everyone needs to do this (Score:3)

 This is nothing more than consumers exercising their rights to walk away from bad products.
 If we all had the courage to do this, we'd have no need for government action to stop it.

 Instead of the short-term boycotts used in the past to fight bad actors, what we need this time is something like an organized "national day of service termination".
-The importance of having it be a "day" instead of just a general campaign to quit bad actors and move to good ones is to highlight the reasons for the drops and publ
+The importance of having it be a "day" instead of just a general campaign to quit bad actors and move to good ones is to highlight the reasons for the drops and publicize it so that they can't just launch discount campaigns to pull in new suckers.

+There has been much organization and lobbying to fight net neutrality.
+Consumers, not just government consumers, need to start penalizing those seeking to take advantage of them with sharp organization that targets what counts, bottom lines.

+You should choose your sources in life with greater care.
+Someone is using you.

 Abandonment of impotent federal agencies (Score:2)